8go/matrix-commander/README.md

 via emojis.
 Do do so use the --verify option and the program will await incoming verification request and act accordingly.

-# Creating Rooms and Sending Invitations
+# Room Operations, Actions on Rooms

-The program can create rooms and send invitations to join rooms to others (given that user has the appropriate permissions).
+The program can create rooms, join, leave and forget rooms.
+It can also send invitations to join rooms to others (given that user has the appropriate permissions) as well as ban, unban and kick other users from rooms.

 # Summary, TLDR